 A compatible DISH receiver (ViP® 922 or the Hopper) delivers a 3D video signal.

 High-speed HDMI cables (10.2 Gbps or higher) work just fine with the HDMI 3D pass-through technology found in 3D-capable HD TVs and Blu-ray players.

 Make sure that a home theater system will be compatible with the 3D pass-through technology.
 Check with the manufacturer.

 Does DISH offer 3D programming?

 Yes.
-3D movie titles can be found on Channel 501 and 1 of your guide and are defined by the '3D' icon.
+DISH Network 3D movie titles and shows can be found on Channel 501 and 1 of your guide and are defined by the '3D' icon.

 When will DISH offer more 3D programming?

-DISH is committed to offering a variety of 3D movies.
+DISH is committed to offering a variety of 3D movies satellite TV.
 Check back on the website as additional 3D Video-On-Demand movies become available.

 Will DISH offer ESPN 3D or other sports content in 3D?

 DISH will provide sports content on 3D.
-We are working with multiple content partners to offer 3D content that meets customer demand.
+We are working with multiple content partners to offer 3D sports channels that meets customer demand.